SimonPu-VIA/Llama-3-Taiwan-Ollama/README.md

 curl -fsSL https://ollama.com/install.sh | sh

+# ♥ Recommened ♥ to easy use the Ollama setp within a separate Docker container.
 # If you are utilizing a Docker environment and your docker system has not been
 # initialized with systemd, you can deploy the Ollama setp within a separate
 # Docker container.
 For example: